-But really the Scriptures say that 'tongues' will cease, not that tongues have necessarily ceased, and it does not specifically say the time it will cease.
+The Scriptures say that 'tongues' will cease, not that tongues have necessarily ceased, and it does not specifically say the time it will cease.
 In chapter 14 Paul expressly tells us not to forbid others to speak in tongues, and we cannot lightly set aside that command.

 God gave us the gift of tongues and He will have people use it when He wishes.
-We might say that we believe that tongues may have ceased, but we have to grant the possibility of the gift of tongues still existing.

 Of course not everything that is called the gift of tongues is biblical tongues.
 We know that the temples of the pagans practiced tongues, and we know that there are Muslim and Hindu cults today that speak in tongues.
 When you hear recordings of this cult speaking, and see it written down it sounds completely like what is practiced in some Christian circles.
-But we do know that the Scriptures define for us what 'tongues' are, and we should stick to that